timofeysie/loranthifolia/README.md

 <h2>{{"home" | translate }}</h2>
 ```

 We will have to manually translate all our system text to languages we want to support.
-One way around this would be to programmatically use Wikitionary to translate the words, hoping that we get the right translations.
+One way around this would be to programmatically use [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) to translate the words, hoping that we get the right translations.

 Aspect B is about our dynamic content, it is all coming from API calls, so translating those would be as simple as changing the language parameter in the service.
 So we can add the option to our local storage and get that value before making the call.